 With farmlands, dairies, and orchards covering much of the state, California produces fruits, vegetables, nuts, cheese, and other food products that supply grocery stores nationwide.
 Local chefs snap up the freshest and best ingredients for their restaurants, while farmers markets make available the best produce sold by local vendors.

-California boasts an extraordinary choice of restaurants, from organic farm-to-table cuisine and ethnic street food to Michelin-starred restaurants.
-There are 90 restaurants in California that have been awarded at least one of the coveted Michelin stars.
+One of the premier foodie destinations in California, the San Francisco Bay Area boasts an extraordinary choice of restaurants, from organic farm-to-table cuisine and ethnic street food to Michelin-starred restaurants.
+There are 31 restaurants in San Francisco (as well as a few more just outside the city) that have been awarded at least one of the coveted Michelin stars.

 In San Francisco, tourists love sampling the fresh seafood at Pier 39 restaurants.
 Not only is the food delicious, but these restaurants feature a lively ambience and fabulous waterfront views.

-Several of San Francisco's best fine-dining establishments with three Michelin stars include Quince, which serves upscale California cuisine; the innovative contemporary French restaurant, Atelier Crenn, helmed by a renowned female chef; and the contemporary Asian restaurant, Benu.
-Other top restaurants with at least one Michelin star include Gary Danko, Sons & Daughters, Acquerello, Lazy Bear, and Campton Place.
+Several of San Francisco's best fine-dining establishments with three Michelin stars are Quince, which serves upscale California cuisine; the innovative contemporary French restaurant, Atelier Crenn, helmed by a renowned female chef; and the contemporary Asian restaurant, Benu.

 Across the bay from San Francisco is another foodie town.
 The farm-to-table California cuisine movement began in Berkeley over 50 years ago with the opening of Alice Water's Chez Panisse bistro.
 Today this quaint, cozy restaurant still offers superb French-inspired cuisine.